 While at music school, this young woman wrote to me.
 The importance of her letter comes from the years of fumbling pursuit of her affection in high school.
 Her curly red hair and green eyes simply undid me one day back when I was 16.
 My music student friends were drinking on the beach, hanging out one night.
 She was there, of course.
 I clearly remember seeing her between me and the crashing waves as the sun set.
 The epiphanies of all epiphanies overcame me.
 The idea that this was the girl I was to marry.
 That was then.
 Now, she writes me?
 We ended up writing nearly every day after dating at winter break.
 A well-timed kiss did not hurt the process.

 In the letters from this lovely young woman tapes and sheet music would come as well.
 For some reason, contemporary Christian music never reached me.
-Now, as I dealt with the loneliness of being over 1,000 miles from home my Sony Walkman tugged at my heart with fresh songs.
+Now, as I dealt with the loneliness of being over 1,000 miles from home, my Sony Walkman tugged at my heart with fresh songs.
 One of these songs I perused at school in a practice room.
 The girl next door and her pianist pounded on my door.
 This girl asked for the song at that very moment, leaving with the sheet music.
 She ended up singing that very song at her senior recital.
-She also successfully got me and several other students back in church.
+She also successfully got several other students and me back in church.
 God revealed music as something powerful and as “his song” not mine.
 He just wanted to give it to me so I could share it with many.

 My provision for being on my own at a music school in a strange city lacked.
 One personal loan was supposed to carry me through the second semester, but the delay in its arrival left me literally impoverished.
 My landlady took my musical gear as collateral.
 She took pity on me which allowed me a roof over my head.
 I also looked like her musical ex-husband, which she told me often.
 This boarding house experience is a book in itself, with a scary Vietnam vet, former prison inmate and other room-mates that would not be first on the list of any parent of a young adult.